NikVolf/zrpc/README.md

 # zrpc
 Minimal RPC for Rust

+- Only what is shown in examples works, nothing more.

 ## Design goals

 - Non-forcing.
 You just write your api, put `#[rpc]` and it just works!